-Mitigation Money and Chandred Candidana of Mitigation Monitoring: Environmental Impact Mingagoni measures/ Statudio Culturuis or Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure would not materially impair these historic resources. of construction that shall be utilized to not exceed the thresholds.
-City of Oakland CEDA and design means and methods of construction To further implement Standard Condition of Approval Hist-1: Division, Building Official Review and approve training program and a.
-The applicant shall retain an historic preservation architect (who meets the Secretary of the Interior's Applicant's monitoring team confirm that training is included in project's construction contracts Professional Qualifications) and a structural enrineer (Monitoring Team) who shall undertake Monitoring team shall an Existing Conditions Study (Study) of 617-621 project construction site catablish the baseline condition of the building(s) ٠ Review and approve prior to construction of the Project, including but not limited to the location and extent of any visible reports by monitoring cracks or spalls on the building(s), and condition of the roof.
-The Study shall include written Consult with historic descriptions and photographs of the building(s) and include without limitation those noveical preservation architect as characteristics that justify their inclusion or periodic basis engionity for the Local Kegister.
-The Study shall be reviewed and approved by the City of Oakland's CITY A Dometry Disorder and Positive Official Monitoring team shall report changes to building to City b.
-Initial construction activities shall be monitored by the Monitoring Team and if vibrations are above Planning and Zoning and Zoning Inspector staff, 4. threshold levels, appropriate measures shall be and recommend taken to reduce vibrations to below established levels.
-The Monitoring Team shall continue to corrective measures for review and approval regularly monitor the buildings during construction City staff to confirm including but not limited to, expansion of cracks, implementation of new spalls, or other exterior deterioration, including roof damage.
-If there are such changes, appropriate Confirm claims of corrective measures shall be taken to reduce damage within 5 Vibrations to below established levels, or other measures taken to prevent damage to the huilding(s) working days after claim is filed • Inform project sponsor, c.
-Written monitoring reports shall be submitted to the City's CEDA Deputy Director and Building ক্ষ construction representative and , Official on a periodic basis as determined by the Monitoring Team.
-The structural engineer shall Planning and Zoning Start it there are
+Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure would not materially impair these historic resources. of construction that shall be utilized to not exceed the thresholds.
+City of Oakland CEDA - Building Services, and design means and methods of construction To further implement Standard Condition of Approval Hist-1: Division, Building Official Review and approve training program and The applicant shall retain an historic preservation architect (who meets the Secretary of the Interior's Standards and Guidelines for Historic Preservation Applicant's monitoring team confirm that training is included in project's construction contracts Professional Qualifications) and a structural engineer (Monitoring Team), who shall undertake an Existing Conditions Study (Study) of 617-621 Monitoring team shall conduct regular visits to project construction site Harrison Street.
+The purpose of the Study is to establish the baseline condition of the building(s) prior to construction of the Project, including but not limited to the location and extent of any visible cracks or spalls on the building(s), and condition of Review and approve written monitoring reports by monitoring team the roof.
+The Study shall include written descriptions and photographs of the building(s) and include, without limitation, those physical characteristics that justify their inclusion on or Consult with historic preservation architect as necessary and on a periodic basis eligibility for the Local Register.
+The Study shall be reviewed and approved by the City of Oakland's CEDA Deputy Director and Building Official.
+Monitoring team shall report changes to building to City b.
+Initial construction activities shall be monitored by the Monitoring Team and if vibrations are above threshold levels, appropriate measures shall be taken to reduce vibrations to below established levels.
+The Monitoring Team shall continue to Planning and Zoning and Zoning Inspector staff, and recommend corrective measures for review and approval regularly monitor the buildings during construction and report any changes to the existing conditions, including but not limited to, expansion of cracks, new spalls, or other exterior deterioration, including City staff to confirm implementation of corrective measures roof damage.
+If there are such changes, appropriate corrective measures shall be taken to reduce vibrations to below established levels, or other measures taken to prevent damage to the building(s).
+Confirm claims of damage within 5 working days after claim is filed c.
+Written monitoring reports shall be submitted to the City's CEDA Deputy Director and Building Official on a periodic basis as determined by the Monitoring Team.
+The structural engineer shall Inform project sponsor, construction representative and Planning and Zoning staff if there are